- MPS (London Fringe) + £1,500 Harris Allowance

 Have good written and spoken communication skills

-Be able to lead and manage their own work effectively
+Be able to lead and manage your own work effectively

 Have excellent time management skills